Duffy's Tavern - Cover

 Chapter 1

-Erotica Sex Story: Chapter 1 - Duffy Manahan with the help of Craig Firestone, father of Tony Firestone of 'Breaking the Mold", becomes a successful Pub owner in Albuquerque.
-61-year-old Ellen Firestone, the widow of Craig, striving to get her sex life back together has sex with her son Tony and seeks out Duffy Manahan at his Pub to be with Duffy to be with him.
+Erotica Sex Story: Chapter 1 - Duffy Manahan with the help of Craig Firestone (father of Tony Firestone of 'Breaking the Mold"), becomes a successful Pub owner in Albuquerque.
+61-year-old Ellen Firestone, Craig's widow, striving to get her sex life back together seeks out Duffy Manahan, then spends a fiery weekend with her grandson after a college. baseball game.

 Caution: This Erotica Sex Story contains strong sexual content, including Ma/Fa Consensual Romantic Heterosexual Fiction Incest Mother Son Grand Parent Swinging Analingus First Oral Sex Safe Sex Squirting